forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Find the nature of the problem and we can get the answer: `Math.Min(candies.Length / 2, new HashSet<int>(candies).Count)`

+**1392.
+Longest Happy Prefix**: A string is called a happy prefix if is a non-empty prefix which is also a suffix (excluding itself).
+Given a string `s`.
+Return the longest happy prefix of `s`.

+KMP or rolling hash.

 **228. Summary Ranges**: String and math.
 **289. Game of Life**: Mark visited cell as other numbers in order to do it in place.
 **1217.
 Play with Chips**: Everything is 0 or 1.
 **1221.
 Split a String in Balanced Strings**: Count 'L' and 'R'.
 **1222.
 Queens That Can Attack the King**: Check 8 directions around the king.
 **1272.
 Remove Interval**: Draw diagrams and consider all possible cases.
+**1386.
+Cinema Seat Allocation**: Just check all possible cases.
+**1391.
+Check if There is a Valid Path in a Grid**: Just go down the one direction path.

 ## Math